Traditional chicken and mushroom pies feature a creamy filling with tender chicken and nutty mushrooms in an easy homemade shortcrust pastry.

-- 1 egg + 2 tbsp water whisked together, for brushing
+- 1 egg + 2 tablespoons of water whisked together, for brushing

-- In a blender, put together flour, butter, and a pinch of salt and pulse until the mixture is sandy-looking.
+- In a food processor, add in the flour, butter, and a pinch of salt and pulse until the mixture is sandy-looking.

 - Transfer the mixture into a large bowl.
-Knead quickly while gently pouring cold water in, until the dough is compact, firm and elastic enough.
+Knead quickly with your hands, while gently pouring cold water in, until the dough is compact, firm and elastic enough.

 - Shape the dough into a rectangular, and wrap in plastic film.
 Let refrigerate for at least 40 min.

-- Add the chicken, searing well the meat on all sides; Finally, add the mushrooms.
+- Add the chicken, and cook on all sides for about 5 minutes, followed by the mushrooms.
 Pour the white wine in and season with salt and pepper.
 Allow the alcohol to evaporate, then pour ⅓ cup of chicken stock in, and simmer until chicken is cooked through.